 The information contained herein is for educational and informational purposes only and does not constitute, and should not be construed as, an offer to sell, or a solicitation of an offer to buy, any securities or related financial instruments.
-Further this communication does not constitute and should not be construed as are commendation or testimonial for any securities, related financial instruments, products or services of Brookfield Corporation ("Brookfield") and certain of its affiliates.
 This commentary discusses broad market, industry or sector trends, or other general economic or market conditions, and it is being provided on a confidential basis.
-Views and opinions expressed are subject to change.